 kid A sub-series

 Developing sub-series one and two, working in interesting penetrations, was all about breaking from the norm.
 Next for New Breed was to see if the PetalPly system could apply to more conventional tops.
 Kid A sub-series explores rectilinear solid wood slabs with straight edges and a trestle type base that can support detachable file cabinets.
 Here we get out of the way of the beauty of the wood tops and find expression in the base, with an upside down triangular connector that is sandwiched (ply) between two spreading legs.
 Sometimes the legs are spread equally (see Kid A Conference Tables), and other times they shift asymmetrically (see Kid A Desk).
 The point of the second approach is to move the dowel/stretcher to one side to allow enough room for a cabinet to attach, making the table a desk.
 These same tables can be put together in pairs to make a perfect conference table.

 nuts and bolts

 Developing the cabinets for all of sub-series two, working with thin cabinet components, was all about suspended cabinets off super structures.
 Next was the challenge of designing a cabinet that could be used independently, strong enough to support its own weight, and endure the pounding of a free standing cabinet.
-These cabinets are multi-purpose objects, attachable to the long dowels, and made to slide left or right, allowing different seating configurations. they can also be detached from the desk and used as a separate work top.
+These cabinets are multi-purpose objects, attachable to the long dowels, and made to slide left or right, allowing different seating configurations.
+They can also be detached from the desk and used as a separate work top.
 This desk was originally designed for commercial applications and included a family of accessories such as cork faced privacy panels, electrical grommets, attachable shelves and lighting elements.
-Also, a mobile base for the cabinets is an option.
+Also, a mobile base for the cabinets is an optional.